Product Launch Process

 The customer just requested a change to the part specification.
 Or an awarded supplier was just rejected by quality.
 You’ve got to work these issues back through the process and various departments before you can start moving forward again.
 And this can go on for months — even a year or two — until you get to the start of production.

-Even when things go smoothly, there’s incredible amount of coordination needed with your colleagues and suppliers.
+Even when things go smoothly, there’s an incredible amount of coordination needed with your colleagues and suppliers.
 See a single example of complex departmental coordination requirements.

 A leading automotive OEM recently estimated that there are 40,000+ changes in a product prior to the start of production.